-Our ability to utilize our net operating loss carryforwards and certain other tax attributes may be limited.
+Our ability to utilize our NOL carryforwards and certain other tax attributes may be limited.

 We have incurred substantial losses since inception and do not expect to become profitable in the near future, if ever.
-As of December 31, 2022, we had federal and state NOL carryforwards of \$340.2 million and \$453.1 million, respectively.
-The federal and state loss carryforwards, except the federal loss carryforward arising in tax years beginning after December 31, 2017 have an indefinite carryforward period and do not expire.
-As of December 31, 2022, we also had federal and state research credit carryforwards of \$4.4 million and \$2.8 million, respectively.
+As of December 31, 2023, we had federal and state NOL carryforwards of \$351.9 million and \$693.6 million, respectively.
+The federal and state loss carryforwards, except the federal loss carryforward arising in tax years beginning after December 31, 2017, begin to expire in 2034 unless previously utilized.
+Federal NOLs arising in tax years beginning after December 31, 2017 have an indefinite carryforward period and do not expire.
+As of December 31, 2023, we also had federal and state research credit carryforwards of \$12.8 million and \$4.6 million, respectively.
 The federal research and development tax credit carryforwards expire beginning in 2039 unless previously utilized, and the state research and development tax credits can be carried forward indefinitely.
 In general, under Sections 382 and 383 of the U.S. Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" (generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a rolling three-year period) is subject to limitations on its ability to utilize its pre-change NOLs to offset future taxable income.
 We have experienced ownership changes in the past.
-There were no ownership changes identified in 2022, as such we have determined that no federal research credits will expire unutilized or are excluded from our research carryforwards as of December 31, 2022.
-We do not expect any ownership changes during the year ended December 31, 2022 to result in a limitation that would materially reduce the total amount of net operating loss carryforwards and credits that can be utilized.
+There were no ownership changes identified in 2023, as such we have determined that no federal research credits will expire unutilized or are excluded from our research carryforwards as of December 31, 2023.
 Subsequent ownership changes may affect the limitation in future years.
 As a result, if, and to the extent that we earn net taxable income, our ability to use our pre-change NOLs to offset such taxable income may be subject to limitations.